gwiam/awt_atoyom/porting_scripts.md

     - finding members or attributes is a pain
     - so aparently $<node> is the same as get_node(<node>) but I haven't tested that yet
     - Awake() and _ready() seem to do the same in both engines
-    - references can be drag'n'dropped into a file from the scene view
-        - Godot doesn't add an @onready by itself anymore

     - how do I find objects in the game world when they are not inside they world yet?
     - on_enable doesn't exist in Godot?
 Am I supposed to poll if the bot is set to active?
         - this is where signals come in handy